-Towards an end of those microbeads?
+Towards the disappearance of microbeads?

-And you, what can you do?
+What can you do?

 You can also take action by avoiding buying products which contain these microbeads, by looking at the ingredients list for example: “polyethylene” indicates that the product most probably contains microbead.
 Or, you could go on the app “Beat the micro bead”, developed by Surfrider, specially dedicated to consumers in order to check the content of plastic microbeads in a product.